 As the trophozoites transform into cysts, some of the morphological changes observed include reduced rates of motility, changing into a spherical shape, general cell shrinkage as well as gradual withdrawal of the pseudopodia (temporary cytoplasm-filled projection ).

 Various studies have shown cyclic AMP to play an important role in amoeba encystation.
 Here, amines of taurine or other biogenic amines bind to specific receptors on the organisms' membrane.
 This, in turn, activates adenylate cyclase on the membrane which triggers the encystation process.
+See more on amines.

 In addition to the morphological changes observed during encystation, a number of chemical and molecular changes are also evident.